OpenMeridian105/Meridian59/README.md

 Third-Party Code
 --------------
-Meridian uses the third party libraries zlib, libarchive, libpng and jansson.
+Meridian uses the third party libraries zlib, libpng and jansson.
-Each of these is built from source which is included in the appropriately-named directories (libzlib, libarchive, libpng and libjansson).
+Each of these is built from source which is included in the appropriately-named directories (libzlib, libpng and libjansson).

 Contact Information
 --------------